People

 Living space for all

 When it comes to housing, the basic needs of a society are affected.
 And this includes an affordable, high-quality living space as well as public space.
 It is therefore the duty of all of us to ensure that everyone - regardless of their financial situation - has the right to a good living space.
 First and foremost, this requires diversity at a wide variety of levels - preferably demanded by the state.
-Because the time of residential blocks is over.
+Because the time of pure residential blocks is over.
 We are knitting our city into neighbourhoods.
-And we are developing a variety of living spaces with people at the centre.
+And we are developing a variety of living spaces with focus on the people.

 further